-It’s time once again for my annual breakdown of the WORST nutrition trends of the past year.
+It’s time once again for this Dietitian’s annual breakdown of the WORST nutrition trends of the past year.

 So, my list is the Dietitian Dirty Dozen.
 A list of 12 Nutrition trends from the past year that while they may seem like they are trying to make us healthier, they’re really not.